MahdiFarnaghi/intelli_geo/docs/tutorials.md

 ### Creating a new conversation

 **Figure 1** illustrates the process to create a new conversation:
-1. click in the new conversation icon
+1. Click in the new conversation icon
 2. Provide a name
 3. Provide a description
 4. Select the LLM to use as back-end